 “It’s incredibly exciting to be apart of a team that is making healthcare more accessible and affordable.
-I believe in just a few years telehealth will be a very prevalent part of mainstream healthcare.”
+We are seeing practices reach more patients and reduce inefficiencies.
+In a few years I believe telemedicine will be a central part of all successful medical practices”

 Andy Edwards is originally from the Pacific Northwest and grew up around technology powerhouses like Microsoft, Boeing and Amazon.
 Andy is a natural problem solver and passionate about using technology to make life more efficient and productive.
 Andy started as a Project Manager in the telecommunications industry and quickly branched into software development.
 For the past 5 years he has been leading software development teams creating both mobile and web applications.